jubishop/artisanal/source/articles/a-hobbyist-s-google-api.html.md

 ## Make An App

 First things first:  you need to make an app.
-Head on over to the [create a project](https://console.developers.google.com/projectcreate) page and make an app.
+Head on over to the [create a project](https://console.developers.google.com/projectcreate) page.
 It doesn't matter what you name it or what organization it's under.
 I just went with `No Organization`.

 Once the app is created you'll land back at the dashboard.
 Click on the [OAuth Consent Screen](https://console.developers.google.com/apis/credentials/consent) link in the left navigation.
 Choose `External`  for the user type (it might be your only option anyway), then click `Create`.
 Now there's a bunch of crap on the next form that doesn't matter.
 Give it a name to make it happy, then click `Save` at the bottom.